 How To Dispose Of A Mattress

-1 – Ask your retailer: One of the most straightforward methods is to ask the retailer selling your new mattress (if you haven’t purchased already).
-The retailer themselves are unlikely to collect, dispose or recycle it, but instead they may have contracts with local mattress recycling companies, so they can arrange everything for you perhaps for a small fee or maybe even without charge.
+One of the most straightforward methods is to ask the retailer selling your new mattress (if you haven’t purchased already).
+The retailer themselves are unlikely to collect, dispose or recycle it, but instead, they may have contracts with local mattress recycling companies, so they can arrange everything for you perhaps for a small fee or maybe even without charge.

-2 – Give it to charity: Giving to charity is the kindest and a relatively eco friendly method.
+Giving to charity is the kindest and a relatively eco-friendly method.
 Most charity organizations will pick up from your home for free, and either sell to raise money or re-use in a charitable manner.
 What may be old and unwanted for you may have years longer life elsewhere.

-7 – Local authority: Your local authority may have a service in place for the removal of large or bulky items.
+Your local authority may have a service in place for the removal of large or bulky items.
 Not all councils provide this service and ones which do often charge a small fee as this would fall outside the scope of the regular household waste collection.
-Best to phone them and make an enquiry as this could be an easy method but would most likely cost money.
+Best to phone them and make an inquiry as this could be an easy method but would most likely cost money.

 An easy and almost guaranteed option is to use a mattress recycling service.
 These businesses exist for the sole purpose of collecting and recycling mattresses (and other household junk).
 They will collect from your home and then eventually reuse every part, from springs to filling material nothing is wasted.
-There is unfortunately a fee involved, and depending on the distance they’ll travel the cost can be quite significant too, sometimes easily ranging between $50-$100.
+There is, unfortunately, a fee involved, and depending on the distance they’ll travel the cost can be quite significant too, sometimes easily ranging between $50-$100.
 Click here to get a quote for a nationwide mattress removal service.

 How NOT To Dispose Of A Mattress

-2 – Don’t fly tip: Fly tipping is the illegal dumping of goods in public areas onto land which has no license to accept waste, with the intention of ridding oneself of the items without notifying or arranging with waste removal services.
-Fly tipping is unfortunately a common occurrence in many parts of the world.
+Fly tipping is the illegal dumping of goods in public areas onto land which has no license to accept waste, with the intention of ridding oneself of the items without notifying or arranging with waste removal services.
+Fly tipping is, unfortunately, a common occurrence in many parts of the world.
 It is harmful to the environment, unsightly, and of course against the law which could result in fines up to £20,000 ($30,370 USD) in the UK if caught.